-Caltrans is currently developing the California Freight Mobility Plan, an update to the Goods Movement Action Plan, issued in two phases in 2005 and 2007.
-Similar to the Goods Movement Action Plan, the California Freight Mobility Plan will address current freight conditions, identify important trends, and respond to major issues in goods movement across all modes and regions of California.
-In addition, the updated plan will respond to a number of contemporary issues in terms of community impacts, trucking, new legislation, regional differences and linkages, and greenhouse gas emissions reduction strategies.
-The California Freight Mobility Plan was completed in December 2014.
+In accordance with MAP 21, Caltrans developed the California Freight Mobility Plan (CFMP).
+The original CFMPthe Goods Movement Action Plan, completed in 2014, was updated in two phases in 2005 and 2007.
+The CFMP is updated every five years, addresses current freight conditions, identifies important trends, and responds to major issues in goods movement across all modes and regions of California.
+In addition, the CFMP plan responds to a number of contemporary issues in terms of community impacts, trucking, new legislation, regional differences and linkages, and greenhouse gas emissions reduction strategies.
+The current CFMP was completed in March 2020.